oac-tree/sup-dto/doc/source/anyvalue.rst

    Retrieve the number of elements in the array.
 Returns zero when the current value is not an array value.

+.. function:: bool AnyValue::HasField(const std::string& fieldname) const

+   :param fieldname: Name of the subvalue to search for.
+   :return: ``true`` when a subvalue with the given fieldname exists.

+   Check the presence of a subvalue with the given name.
+Composite fieldnames are supported.

 .. _conversion-methods: